The Latest Changes to Employment Pass in Singapore – Higher Minimum Salary

 What all of this means

 These rules may sound daunting at first, but they will actually work to the locals’ advantage.
 The increase in the minimum salary of employment pass and s-pass applicants will positively impact you if you are a local and will help you earn more money.
 The additional time of job postings left online will also give employers more time to find experienced locals and applicants before they hire a foreigner.
+Before applying for your next employment pass, learn about the important factor to consider before your EP application.

 As an employer, you can always hire an expert visa consultant to help you understand the laws of the fair consideration framework and find the perfect applicant while avoiding being put on watch-lists by the Ministry.